Empirical Bayes PCA in high dimensions: Simulated examples

-We compare EB-PCA with standard PCA, the oracle Bayes AMP procedure of \cite{montanari2017estimation} that knows the true priors, and the naive mean-field variational Bayes approach described in Section \ref{sec:EBMF} (corresponding to EBMF in \cite{wang2018empirical} with known homoscedastic noise variance).
-To provide a direct comparison, we used the same NPMLE procedure in mean-field VB as in EB-PCA.
-EB-PCA, oracle Bayes AMP, and EBMF were all run for 10 iterations, which was sufficient for convergence.
+We compare EB-PCA with standard PCA, the oracle Bayes AMP procedure of \cite{montanari2017estimation} that knows the true priors, and naive mean-field variational Bayes with priors estimated by NPMLE, corresponding to a version of EBMF in \cite{wang2018empirical} with known homoscedastic noise variance.
 For the sparse point-normal prior (d), we compare also to the \texttt{spca} method of~\cite{zou2006sparse}.
-We tested \texttt{spca} with a range of sparsity tuning parameter between 0.025 and 0.175 and report the best results.
+Simulation details can be found in Appendix~\ref{sec:data}.

 Figure \ref{fig:rankoneaccuracy} displays the accuracy of these procedures, in terms of the alignments ${\langle \hat{\bu}, \bu \rangle}/{\| \bu\| \|\hat{\bu}\|}$ and ${\langle \hat{\bv}, \bv \rangle}/{\|\bv\| \|\hat{\bv}\|}$.
 These alignments measure the accuracy of the estimated PC directions, and do not account for further improvements of EB-PCA/Bayes-AMP resulting from the shrinkage of $(\bu,\bv)$.
 The dimensions tested are $(n,d)=(2000,4000)$, so that the estimate of $\bu \in \bbR^n$ is more accurate than that of $\bv \in \bbR^d$.
 The phase-transition point for super-critical signal strength is $s_*(\gamma)=0.84$, and we tested the range of signal strengths $s \in \{1.1, 1.3, 1.5, 2.0\}$.